SwedbankPay/developer.swedbankpay.com/payment-instruments/mobile-pay/redirect.md

 }
 ```

-## Step 2: Get the transaction status
+## Step 2: GET The Transaction Status

 Finally you need to make a `GET` request towards Swedbank Pay with the `id` of
 the payment received in the first step, which will return the purchase result.